SohamKela/SohamKela/README.md

 # Hi, I'm Soham Kela 👋

 Welcome to my profile!
-I'm an incoming UNC Kenan-Flagler student and national award-winning researcher working at the intersection of **quantitative trading, financial modeling, and applied machine learning**, building things that turn data into real-world decisions.
+I'm an 18-year-old builder and student who likes working where **data, software, and real-world systems** meet.
+Most of my projects start with a question I can't stop thinking about — where river trash should be intercepted, how far ahead a creek floods, or how markets and R&D decisions move in the real world — and I build the models, maps, and apps around them.

 ---